javascript-tutorial/en.javascript.info/1-js/3-object-basics/2-garbage-collection/article.md

 - The garbage collector takes roots and "marks" them.
 - Then it visits and "marks" all references from them.
-- Then it visits marked objects and marks their references (the same object is not visited twice).
+- Then it visits marked objects and marks *their* references, but the same object is not visited twice.
-- ...And so on until there are unvisited references.
+- ...And so on until there are unvisited references (reachable from the roots).
 - All objects except marked ones are removed.

-For instance, if our object structure might look like this:
+For instance, if our object structure looks like this:

 ![](garbage-collection-1.png)